-The subjects are located on the perimeter of Tour House Estate on the outskirts of the village of Kilmaurs, around one mile from Kilmarnock town centre, where all main amenities can be found.
-Surrounding residential properties are of mixed age and style.
-The property is a Grade C listed building.
+The subjects occupy a semi-rural position on the outskirts of the village of Symington, around four miles from the nearest town of Kilmarnock, where all main amenities can be found.
+Surrounding residential properties are of mixed age and style and there are mainly agricultural land uses in the vicinity.